-It can be noted from these results that our analytical model perfectly matches the results obtained via simulation.
-From these results, we can also observe that if a short range wireless technology is used (R = 150m), high overhearing success probabilities can be achieved only if the RSUs are configured with short inter-RA values ( $T{RA}$ ) and only for moderate density scenarios (urban, city beltway and highway).
-For the case of R = 300m (i.e., for longer range wireless technologies), the probability of overhearing an RA increases (being very close to 100%) without requiring too much resource-consuming $T{RA}$ configuration settings.
+of R = 300 m (i.e., for longer range wireless technologies), the probability of overhearing an RA increases (because it is very close to 100%) without requiring too much resourceconsuming $T{\rm RA}$ configuration settings.
 These results show that our overhearing-assisted optimization is feasible and can effectively reduce the IP address configuration time in most of the practical scenarios.
-The results also show that for R = 300m there is a high probability of overhearing an RA even in the sparse scenario.
-From this result, we can also observe the expected impact that $D{RSU}$ has on $P{oh}$ , especially with low vehicular densities.
+The results also show that for R = 300 m, there is a high probability of overhearing an RA, even in the sparse scenario.
+From this result, we can also observe the expected impact that $D{\rm RSU}$ has on $P{\rm oh}$ , particularly with low vehicular densities.